gx9702/UA-TypeRepository/Core/Part14/DataTypes/PubSubConnectionDataType/readme.md

 <!-- datatype -->
 ## PubSubConnectionDataType
+This Structure DataType is used to represent the configuration parameters for PubSubConnections.
+The PubSubConnectionDataType is formally defined in Table 26.
 <!-- end of description -->
 The fields of the PubSubConnectionDataType DataType are defined in the following table: